intro-gen-ai/AutomatedBA/src/prompt/prompt_text/prompt_openai.md

 ### Instructions:

-Your task is to convert a text question to a SQL query that runs on Snowflake, given the database schema:
+Your task is to convert a text question to a SQL query that runs on Snowflake, given the database schema: {table_metadata_string}.
 `{instruction_set}`

 ### Input:

-`{preprompt}`
-This query will run on a database whose schema is represented in this string:
-{table_metadata_string}
-The following definitions may be of aid:
-`{rag}`
+You will get additional instructions, a user question to convert into a SQL query, and further definitions.

 ### Response:

-Given the database schema, here is the SQL query that answerse:
+Given the database schema, here is the SQL query that answers the question:

 ```sql